Leo-Simpson/c-lasso/README.md

 #### Basic example

 We begin with a basic example that shows how to run c-lasso on synthetic data.
-For convenience, the c-lasso package includes the routine ```random_data``` in order to generate a problem instance with normal data.
+The c-lasso package includes the routine ```random_data``` that allows you to generate problem instances using normally distributed data.

 ```python
 n,d,d_nonzero,k,sigma =100,100,5,1,0.5